 There are other types of perennial roots, but you mainly need to make sure that you are removing separate pieces that feature above ground growth, as well as their own developed roots.

-We hope that this guide taught you a little something about perennial care and how to get the most out of your perennials.
+We hope this guide taught you something about perennial care and how to get the most out of your perennials.
 Thanks for reading, and keep on growing!

 To check out our Perennial stock, Click Here.

 If you have any questions or comments, please don’t hesitate to Contact Us or leave a comment below.

 I found your information very interesting and helpful for my future gardening.

 Thanks for reading!
 Best of luck to you.